mayur-de/Data_Analysis_and_Modeling/Cost and Profit Analysis - Food Delivery Platform/README.md

 > # **Cost and Profit Analysis: Food Delivery Platform**

 > ## **Project Overview**
-This project examines the financial and operational aspects of a food delivery platform to assess its cost structure, identify inefficiencies, and recommend actionable strategies to enhance profitability.
-By analyzing transactional data, the project identifies key cost drivers, quantifies revenue performance, and offers recommendations to optimize operations and improve net income.
+This project analyzes the financial and operational aspects of a food delivery platform to:
+- Assess the cost structure.
+- Identify inefficiencies.
+- Recommend strategies to enhance profitability.

+By analyzing transactional data, the project:
+- Identifies key cost drivers.
+- Quantifies revenue performance.
+- Provides actionable recommendations to optimize operations and improve net income.

 > ## **Recommendations for Platform to Increase Profitability**
 1. **Reduce Discounts**: Discounts constitute nearly half of the total costs.